Bruno Jesi

-Bruno Jesi (11 January 1916, in Udine – 11 January 1943, in Turin) was an Italian military man.
-Descended from an ancient family of Jewish rabbis and father of the Italian historian, writer, archaeologist and philosopher Furio Jesi, he was a cavalry officer awarded of the Gold Medal of Military Valor for particular heroism.
+Bruno Jesi (11 January 1916 – 11 January 1943) was an Italian military man.
+Born in Udine and descended from an ancient family of Jewish rabbis and father of the Italian historian, writer, archaeologist and philosopher Furio Jesi, he was a cavalry officer awarded the Gold Medal of Military Valour for particular heroism.

 Jesi volunteered in the Second Italo-Ethiopian War as a Blackshirt and was later involved in police operations in the colony as a second lieutenant of cavalry.
 He participated in numerous military actions, which earned him several decorations for bravery and crippled his right leg.
-Because of his Jewish origin, he was first dismissed and discriminated, only to be Aryanized for exceptional merit following the concession of the Gold Medal.
-He died at the age of twenty-seven as a result of his injuries.
+Because of his Jewish origin, he was first dismissed and discriminated against, although he was later granted honorary Aryan status for his military service.
+He died in Turin at the age of twenty-seven as a result of his injuries.
 In the town of Ruda, Friuli, a military cantonment assigned to the 33rd Infantry Battalion ARDENZA bears his name.
-Jesi developed a strong critical sense towards fascism later in life, and was part of the Jewish Community Council in Rome.
+Jesi developed a strong critical sense towards fascism later in life and was part of the Jewish Community Council in Rome.